-- and operational challenges of mobile authentication and information access is - accounted for in their selected solution.
-However, the challenges listed below are - 79 specific to the lab environment in which this solution will be deployed and should be - 80 mitigated to provide maximum positive impact to this important sector: - shared devices and variable OS support for multiple identities per device - lab access to live test instances of actual public safety applications, both native and web-based - immature and unstable standards for mobile identity and SSO - multiple credential standards, such as Fast Identity Online (FIDO), PKI certificates, and varying mobile OS support for each
+- 77 and operational challenges of mobile authentication and information access are - 78 accounted for in their selected solution.
+However, the challenges listed below are - specific to the lab environment in which this solution will be deployed, and should be - 80 mitigated to provide maximum positive impact to this important sector: - shared devices and variable operating system (OS) support for multiple identities per device - lab access to live test instances of actual public safety applications, both native and web-based - immature and unstable standards for mobile identity and SSO - multiple credential standards, such as Fast Identity Online (FIDO), PKI certificates, and varying mobile OS support for each

-Background
+88 Background

-- 88 Mobile devices have become critical to the operational effectiveness of public safety - 89 institutions.
-They have the potential to enable essential personnel to be more effective - and efficient in responding to emergency situations, which can ultimately help PSFR - 91 personnel save more lives.
-The widespread adoption of mobile devices has led to a - spate of mobile applications, many of which can support public safety activities. - However, as described in Draft NISTIR 8080, Usability and Security Considerations for - 94 Public Safety Mobile Authentication, "most commercial off-the-shelf (COTS) mobile - 95 devices and applications are not designed with public safety and their unique - 96 constraints in mind."
-More specifically, the document cites, "authenticating to a device, - 97 service, or application ... can be quite a challenging task when wearing thick gloves and - 98 donning a protective mask."
-[1] - 99 When responding to an emergency, public safety personnel require on-demand access - to data.
-The ability to quickly and securely authenticate in order to access public safety - data is critical to ensuring that first responders can deliver proper care and support - during an emergency.
-In order to adequately meet the needs of diverse public safety - 103 personnel, missions, and operational environments, authentication mechanisms need to - support deployments where devices may be shared amongst personnel and - authentication factors have usability constraints.
+- 89 Mobile devices have become critical to the operational effectiveness of public safety - 90 institutions.
+They have the potential to enable essential personnel to be more effective - 91 and efficient in responding to emergency situations, which can ultimately help PSFR - 92 personnel save more lives.
+The widespread adoption of mobile devices has led to a - 93 spate of mobile applications, many of which can support public safety activities. - 94 However, as described in Draft NISTIR 8080, Usability and Security Considerations for - 95 Public Safety Mobile Authentication, "most commercial off-the-shelf (COTS) mobile - 96 devices and applications are not designed with public safety and their unique - 97 constraints in mind."
+More specifically, the document cites, "authenticating to a device, - 98 service, or application ... can be quite a challenging task when wearing thick gloves and - 99 donning a protective mask."
+[1] - 100 When responding to an emergency, public safety personnel require on-demand access - 101 to data.
+The ability to authenticate quickly and securely in order to access public safety - 102 data is critical to ensuring that first responders can deliver proper care and support - 103 during an emergency.
+In order to adequately meet the needs of diverse public safety - 104 personnel, missions, and operational environments, authentication mechanisms need to - 105 support deployments where devices may be shared amongst personnel and - 106 authentication factors have usability constraints.

-2. SCENARIOS
+107 2.
+SCENARIOS

-Scenario 1: MFA and Mobile SSO for Native Applications
+108 Scenario 1: MFA and Mobile SSO for Native Applications

-- 108 Multiple mobile devices and OS platforms will be configured to accept the - authenticators listed in the assumptions section.
-Each authenticator will be associated - with the same digital identity.
-The user will access three (3) native applications, of which - the first accessed will trigger a prompt for a valid credential, and the subsequent two - will incorporate, if possible, multiple SSO techniques dependent on the standards, OS - capabilities, and technologies selected.
-The application selection sequence will not be - fixed, i.e., any application can be selected first, with the remaining two accepting an
+- 109 Multiple mobile devices and OS platforms will be configured to accept the - authenticators listed in the assumptions section.
+Each authenticator will be associated - 111 with the same digital identity.
+The user will access three (3) native applications.
+The first - accessed will trigger a prompt for a valid credential, and the subsequent two will - 113 incorporate, if possible, multiple SSO techniques dependent on the standards, OS - 114 capabilities, and technologies selected.
+The application selection sequence will not be